ajitsamudrala/GAN/README.md

-Intro to GANs
+Premise of GANs
 ===

-A GAN takes a random sample from a high dimensional distribution as input and maps it to the data space.
-The task of learning is to learn a high capacity deterministic function that can efficiently capture the dependencies and patterns in the data so that the mapped point resembles a sample generated from the data distribution.
+A GAN takes a random sample from a latent or prior distribution as input and maps it to the data space.
+The task of learning is to learn a deterministic function that can efficiently capture the dependencies and patterns in the data so that the mapped point resembles a sample generated from the data distribution.

 Example:
 ---